uvaitsei/symas-helm-openldap/README.md

 This chart will:

 * Create 3 instances of OpenLDAP server with multi-master replication.
-* Install and configure a single pod running [phpldapadmin](https://github.com/leenooks/phpLDAPadmin) using the [Osixia container](https://github.com/osixia/docker-phpLDAPadmin), an admin web-GUI for OpenLDAP.
 * Install and configure [ltb-passwd](https://ltb-project.org/documentation/self-service-password.html) using the [Tired of It container](https://github.com/tiredofit/docker-self-service-password) for self-service password changes.

 ## Symas Packaged OpenLDAP